19th April 2021

 The first few minutes and seconds before every lesson is nerve-racking.
 Will I be able to speak?, I think to myself.
 Will I stammer?
 Will my students learn or will they just laugh?
 These same thoughts and feelings eat me up if I'm teaching a class of 20, or even in one- to-one tuition.

 But once I start, my confidence builds and then there is absolutely no one to stop me.
 I can speak!
-I can speak clearly, fluently and I'm filled with confidence!
+I'm filled with confidence!

 Inside we have so much to say, it's just a matter of expressing the words in a slightly different way to others.